-How to increase your line of credit limit
+How to increase your business line of credit limit

 Some lenders will allow you to increase your existing business line of credit’s limit.
 Whether or not you’re eligible for an increase will depend on a few factors.

-First, have you met the financial covenants in your original contract?
+First, have you met the requirements in your original contract?
 Many lenders require you to meet certain benchmarks or comply with rules regarding owner compensation and business liquidity.
 Meeting these benchmarks may increase your chances of successfully increasing your available credit.

 You may also help your chances of a credit line increase by: